Couples Therapy

 Issues of domestic labor continue to be a central issue with many of the couples I counsel, and in therapy we can work on strategies and create new agreements that serve the realities and values of each couple.

-How I Work with Couples & Partnerships
+How I Work with Couples & Partnerships in Pasadena

 Common Questions About Couples Therapy